shxxdyna/shxxdyna/README.md

 - 👋 Hi, I’m Sarah Edna but call me Dyna
 - 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning statistics at UPM in my third year
+- 🌱 I’m currently learning statistics at UPM in my final year
 - 💞️ I’m looking to collaborate on work in the future!
 - 📫 You may reach me at my email sarahedyna@gmail.com